ayeniOlaloluwa/Expanding-cards-project/README.md

 # Expanding-cards-project
-A project of expanding cards with BradTraversy
+A project of expanding cards with BradTraversy (Day 1)